rrogovski/reactnd-project-myreads-starter/README.md

 ## How to use

-- Books are sorted into categories: Currently Reading, Want to Read and Read
+- There are three categories to sorted the books: Currently Reading, Want to Read and Read

 - To change a book's category or remove a book from the list, click on the green button on the book cover

 - To add new books, click on the green + button at the bottom of the page.
-  Enter an author's name or subject.
-Up to 20 items will be returned.
+  Type an author's name or subject.

 _Note: The backend API is limited to a fixed set of [search terms](#search-terms) -- see below for valid search options_